guybw/Salus_EV_Charger_to_HA/README.md

 ## How it works (short version)

-Logs into AWS Cognito with your Salus account, exchanges that for temporary AWS credentials, looks up your charger's AWS IoT "thing name" via DynamoDB, then reads its live state from an **AWS IoT Device Shadow** — the same data source the app's own dashboard uses.
+Logs into AWS Cognito with your Salus account, exchanges that for temporary AWS credentials, looks up your charger's AWS IoT "thing name", then reads its live state from an **AWS IoT Device Shadow** — the same data source the app's own dashboard uses.
 Controls write to the shadow's `desired` state, which the charger picks up over its existing OCPP connection to Salus, exactly like tapping a button in the app does.
 Nothing about the charger's configuration or its connection to Salus is touched.
 Only a Cognito **refresh token** is stored (in Home Assistant's encrypted config entry storage) — never your password.

 ## Limitations

-- **No temperature or voltage data.** The charger's hardware measures both internally, but neither is exposed by the app, the cloud API, or (confirmed via direct OCPP testing) even raw OCPP `MeterValues` while idle — voltage did appear briefly over OCPP while a session was actively charging, so it may be salvageable in a future version.
-There's also a locked, more detailed local diagnostics dashboard built into the charger's firmware that likely has this data, gated behind what looks like a firmware bug — tracked as a possible future feature, not currently accessible.
+- **No temperature data, and voltage isn't currently working.** Voltage was observed briefly reporting real values while directly testing the charger's connection during an active charging session, so it's known to be *possible* — it's just not wired up to a working data source in this integration yet.
+Tracked as an open bug, see [issues](../../issues).
+Temperature hasn't been found from any accessible data source so far — tracked as an open question, also in [issues](../../issues).
-- **Cloud-dependent.** This polls Salus's AWS backend, not the charger directly on your LAN — no local API is currently reachable (see above).
+- **Cloud-dependent.** This polls Salus's AWS backend, not the charger directly on your LAN.
 Requires internet access to function.
 - A couple of the write-control formats (charging on/off, connector lock) were inferred by analogy with confirmed ones rather than directly observed — they've worked reliably in a week of testing, but flagging it for transparency.